fpjohnston/TECO-64/doc/env.md

 ### Alternate Command Forms

-The :EG and ::EG commands can be modified with at-signs, as shown in the table below, using :EG as an example.
+The :EG and ::EG commands can be modified with at signs, as shown in the table below, using :EG as an example.

 | Command | Description |